ankypant/angular-initializr/README.md

 ## Running unit tests

-Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/) or `npm run test:watch` to watch the changes in the unit testing while you code them.
+Run `yarn test` to execute the unit tests via [Jest](https://jestjs.io/) or `yarn test:watch` to watch the changes in the unit testing while you code them.
 This project will also generate the code coverage which can be seen by hosting/deploying coverage folder.

 ## Running Automation

-Run `npm run cy:open` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
+Run `yarn cy:open` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
 Running this command should deploy angular project, json-server and also should open the cypress window.